edwinhern/nfl-game-dashboard/README.md

 2. 🔑 Set up environment variables:

-   - Copy `backend/.env.template` to `backend/.env`
+   - Copy `.env.template` to `.env`
-   - Update `backend/.env` with necessary values, including your Ticketmaster API key
+   - Update `.env` with necessary values, including your Ticketmaster API key

 3. 🚀 Start the application using Docker Compose: